 An Alternative to Neurology for Post Concussion Syndrome

 If you’re frustrated with your medical providers after suffering head trauma, and you’re enduring symptoms that won’t go away, you’re in good company.
-Even though 10-20% of concussion patients develop post-concussion syndrome (PCS), many doctors aren’t aware of the condition, let alone know how to treat it beyond “rest in a dark room and hope you feel better.”
+Even though up to 30% of concussion patients develop post-concussion syndrome (PCS), many doctors aren’t aware of the condition, let alone know how to treat it beyond “rest in a dark room and hope you feel better.”

 Fortunately, there are much better ways to recover from a concussion than resting in a dark room.
 And if you do have PCS, we can not only see how the concussion affected your brain function, but we can provide intense therapy to help your brain recover, too.

 Note: If you’re skeptical at this point, that’s totally fair.
 After all, we just mentioned how important it is to have therapies and treatment methods that are backed up by research.
 You can view our peer-reviewed papers here.
 We incorporate both our own research and findings that come out of highly-respected labs at UCSF, Stanford, UBMD, and more.

 You can read more about post-concussion treatment and how it works on other posts we’ve written, but we’ll highlight some of our advantages over other post-concussion treatment programs below:

 fNCI is a type of fMRI (functional magnetic resonance imaging).
 Instead of showing brain structure like a standard MRI does, fMRI shows blood flow.
 Using the norms and testing protocols we developed by studying thousands of brains, we’re able to detect characteristic hyperactivity and hypoactivity in regions of PCS patients’ brains.